Fernhurst: Geography

 Fernhurst lies in the valley of the River Lod whose feeder streams, known as ghyls, rise in the surrounding hills, that include Telegraph Hill at 676 ft, Marley Heights at 700 ft, Bexley Hill at 600 ft, Fridays Hill at 675 ft and the highest hill in Sussex, Blackdown at 919 ft, which rises to the northeast.
 The valley soil is predominantly clay with greensand outcrops on Blackdown summit.
 There are dense wooded areas punctuated by miles of footpaths, the path to the summit of Blackdown commencing at the Red Lion pub.

 History

 The village, on the Weald, originally developed around crossroads (The Cross) and the village green, and ancient remains (Stone Age and Roman) have been found here.
-Iron working took place in the 17th/18th centuries; and a turnpike ran through the village.
+Iron working took place in the 17th/18th centuries and a turnpike ran through the village.
 The church, dedicated to St Margaret, (c.
 1100) and Red Lion pub are on the green, where several old houses still remain.
-With the coming of the railway to Haslemere, the village developed around and beyond The Cross, and since the 1960s the village has expanded further westwards.
-The village houses a commuter population, attracted by the proximity of Haslemere railway station.
+With the coming of the railway to Haslemere in the 19th century, and subsequent road improvements, the village expanded considerably.

-In November 2006 the Fernhurst Society published a book, "Voices of Fernhurst", comprising edited extracts of oral history interviews with local villagers.
+In November 2006 the Fernhurst Society published a book, Voices of Fernhurst, comprising edited extracts of oral history interviews with local villagers.